ovh/docs/pages/web/emails/email_manage_quota/guide.en-ca.md

 ## Requirements

-- a pre-configured OVHcloud email solution (**MX Plan**, available as part of our [web hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/), included in a [free Start10M hosting](https://www.ovhcloud.com/en-ie/domains/free-web-hosting/) package or ordered separately as a standalone solution, such as [**Hosted Exchange**](https://www.ovhcloud.com/en-ie/emails/hosted-exchange/) or [**Email Pro**](https://www.ovhcloud.com/en-ie/emails/email-pro/)) ;
+- a pre-configured OVHcloud email solution (**MX Plan**, available as part of our [web hosting plans](https://www.ovhcloud.com/en-ca/web-hosting/), included in a [free Start10M hosting](https://www.ovhcloud.com/en-ca/domains/free-web-hosting/) package or ordered separately as a standalone solution, such as [**Hosted Exchange**](https://www.ovhcloud.com/en-ca/emails/hosted-exchange/));
-- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}, and `Web Cloud`{.action} section ;
+- access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, and `Web Cloud`{.action} section ;
 - access to the email addresses concerned.

 > [!primary]
 >
 > **Special cases**
 >
 > - Regarding the free Start 10M hosting solution, you will need to activate it beforehand in order to create an email address.
-You can do this from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} by going to the domain name concerned.
+You can do this from your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external} by going to the domain name concerned.
-> - For [web hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/){.external}, you will need to activate your MX Plan package before continuing to read this guide.
-To do this, please refer to our guide on [Activating the email addresses included in your web](https://docs.ovh.com/ie/en/hosting/activate-email-web-hosting/) hosting plan.
+> - For [web hosting plans](https://www.ovhcloud.com/en-ca/web-hosting/){.external}, you will need to activate your MX Plan package before continuing to read this guide.
+To do this, please refer to our guide on [Activating the email addresses included in your web](https://docs.ovh.com/ca/en/hosting/activate-email-web-hosting/) hosting plan.

 ## In practice <a name="instructions"></a>